-Note: Recipient records shall be maintained for the purpose of tracing tissue post-transplantation.
-Responsibility for proper selection of patients, for adequate training, for experience in the choice and placement of the graft, and for the choice of post-operative follow-up procedures rests entirely with the physician.
+Note: Responsibility for proper selection of patients, for adequate training, for experience in the choice and placement of the graft, and for the choice of post-operative follow-up procedures rests entirely with the physician.
 In case of complaint or for further information on the product and its uses, please contact Berkeley Advanced Biomaterials at the address printed on this leaflet.